automagica/automagica/docs/index.md

 ### Wait For A Folder

-Following function waits until a folder with the entered path is created an then opens it.
+Following function waits until a folder with the entered path is created.
 ```
 WaitForFolder(path=\"pathname\")
 ```